-If you want more peace of mind when it comes to the food you’re feeding your family, the Tower Garden is a compelling option that can allow you to enjoy the literal fruits of your labor just weeks after planting.
-If you want to find out more about the Tower Garden and get started growing, click here.
-(If you make a purchase using this link, a portion of the proceeds will benefit FRN’s work.
+If you want to save money and have more peace of mind when it comes to the food you’re feeding your family, Gardyn is a compelling option that can allow you to enjoy the literal fruits of your labor just weeks after planting.
+If you want to find out more about Gardyn’s Home Kit 2.0 and get started with an indoor garden, click here.
+(If you make a purchase using this link, a portion of the sale will benefit FRN’s work.
 Thank you!)

 Tell us in the comments